risingwavelabs/risingwave-docs/docs/guides/sink-to-starrocks.md

 :::note

-Previously, when inserting data into a StarRocks sink, an error would be reported if the values were "nan (not a number)", "inf (infinity)", or "-inf (-infinity)".
-However, we have made a change to the behavior.
+Before v1.9, when inserting data into a StarRocks sink, an error would be reported if the values were "nan (not a number)", "inf (infinity)", or "-inf (-infinity)".
+Since v1.9, we have made a change to the behavior.
 If a decimal value is out of bounds or represents "inf", "-inf", or "nan", we will insert null values.

 :::